Overland Park Property Tax Rebate

-The City of Overland Park offers a property tax rebate pilot program to eligible residents.
-The program’s goal is to help those in need of assistance continue to afford to live in their homes.
+Helping eligible residents of Overland Park in need of assistance continue to afford to live in their homes

 -